AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/08.adguard-outbound-proxy/docs.en.md

 1. AdGuard will only re-route traffic that goes through it.
 Basically, it means apps that have **Ad blocking** flag enabled in the **Apps Management** tab.

-2. AdGuard does not route UDP through proxy,  only DNS requests and `$network` filtering rules.
+2. AdGuard does not route UDP through proxy.
 We plan to add UDP over SOCKS5 support later, but so far only TCP traffic is routed through outgoing proxy.